High Quality Scaffolding Services in Northampton

 Communication and site rules

 Clear rules reduce confusion.
 Make sure workers know how to report hazards, damage and near misses.
 Daily briefings help teams follow safe practices and stay aware of new risks.
-Keep information on the scaffold, such as tags and inspection records, up to date so anyone can check if the platform is safe to use.

 Common mistakes to avoid

 Do not remove ties, guardrails or toe boards to make space for materials.
 Do not climb on ledgers or braces.
 Do not move a mobile scaffold while workers are on the platforms.
 Do not use damaged boards or components.
-Shortcuts can turn a safe scaffold into an unsafe one in seconds.

 After an incident or high winds

 If there is an incident, a strike from a vehicle, or high winds, stop work and inspect the scaffold before anyone returns to the platforms.
-A quick check by a competent person can prevent a second, more serious event.
-Record the inspection and any corrective actions so your health and safety file stays accurate.
+A quick check by a competent person can prevent a more serious event.

 Dismantling with care

 Dismantling is not just the erection in reverse.
 Plan it with the same care.
 Keep edge protection in place until the last safe moment.
 Lower materials in a controlled way.
 Maintain safe access as the structure comes down.
-A tidy, staged approach protects workers and the public and leaves the site safe at the end.

 Final checks before handover